linc01n/blog/source/_posts/2013-03-19-softether-on-vps.markdown

 I would like to also highlight the [VPN over ICMP and VPN over DNS][2] feature if you are inside a very strict network.

 ### VPS Setup Guide
+This post use SecureNAT.
+You may want to [setup local bridge](http://linc01n.github.io/blog/2013/05/17/softether-on-vps-using-local-bridge/).
 > SoftEther author contacted me to highlight serveral points:
 >
 > * On physical server, local bridge will perform better than SecureNAT